Our Blog

 First, it will become a liability in your data storage.
 The bigger the data you store, the higher your data storage costs and the harder it is to manage.
 The key to making the most out of our data storage is to keep the essential ones.
 Then digitally shred the ones you don’t.

-Second, you’ll end up violating data privacy laws by holding on to it longer than necessary.
+Second, you’ll end up violating data privacy laws by keeping it longer than necessary.
 The key is always to consider compliance policies when retaining customer data.
-Take note of the required minimum retention periods and other requirements first.
+First, note the required minimum retention periods and other requirements.

 The key to keeping your business information safe is to only manage the data you need.
 Data hoarding is never a good idea.